Spin chemistry

-Spin chemistry is a sub-field of chemistry and physics, positioned at the intersection of chemical kinetics, photochemistry, magnetic resonance and free radical chemistry, that deals with magnetic and spin effects in chemical reactions.
+Spin chemistry is a sub-field of chemistry positioned at the intersection of chemical kinetics, photochemistry, magnetic resonance and free radical chemistry, that deals with magnetic and spin effects in chemical reactions.
 Spin chemistry concerns phenomena such as chemically induced dynamic nuclear polarization (CIDNP), chemically induced electron polarization (CIDEP), magnetic isotope effects in chemical reactions, and it is hypothesized to be key in the underlying mechanism for avian magnetoreception and consciousness.

 Radical-pair mechanism

 The radical-pair mechanism explains how a magnetic field can affect reaction kinetics by affecting electron spin dynamics.
 Most commonly demonstrated in reactions of organic compounds involving radical intermediates, a magnetic field can speed up a reaction by decreasing the frequency of reverse reactions.

 History

 The radical-pair mechanism emerged as an explanation to CIDNP and CIDEP and was proposed in 1969 by Closs; Kaptein and Oosterhoff.

 Radicals and radical-pairs

-A radical is a molecule with an odd number of electrons, and is induced in a variety of ways, including ultra-violet radiation.
+A radical is a molecule with an odd number of electrons, and is induced in a variety of ways, including ultraviolet radiation.
 A sun burn is largely due to radical formation from this radiation.
 The radical-pair, however, is not simply two radicals.
 This is because radical-pairs (specifically singlets) are quantum entangled, even as separate molecules.
 More fundamental to the radical-pair mechanism, however, is the fact that radical-pair electrons both have spin, short for spin angular momentum, which gives each separate radical a magnetic moment.
 Therefore, spin states can be altered by magnetic fields.